UcllSoftwareEngineering2324/learning-materials-students/project/sprint-2/technical-tasks/priority-1/database-2-schema-management.md

 * The acceptance-environment schema is written manually using SQL
 * The production environment schema is written manually using SQL

-The schema of acceptance and production should be automatically updated on every build.
+The schema of acceptance and production should be automatically updated when a new version reaches these environments.

 Think of the following scenario: